|| Mitsubishi Tanabe

 .
 Radicava and Radicut contain the same active ingredient edaravone.

-Complete information about edaravone dosage and administration can be found here for Radicut:
+Complete information about Radicut (edaravone) dosage and administration can be found here for Radicut:

 (an unofficial translation can be found here: